jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 **WhatsApp** is an instant messaging and voice-over-IP app that allows users to send messages, make calls, and share content.
-Businesses can use `WhatsApp Business <https://developers.facebook.com/products/whatsapp/>`_ to communicate with their customers by text, send documents and provide support.
+Businesses can use `WhatsApp Business <https://developers.facebook.com/products/whatsapp/>`_ to communicate with their customers by text, send documents, and provide support.

 .. warning::
    WhatsApp is an Odoo Enterprise-only application that does not work in Odoo Community edition.
 To